 | December | 5 |

-Total Number of Tuesdays in 2026
+Total Tuesdays in 2026: 52

-- Organizing recurring meetings or appointments
+- Scheduling recurring meetings or classes

-- Forecasting staffing needs for hospitality or retail operations
+- Forecasting staffing needs